 5. Cloud-to-Edge gets Real

-If 2018 was the year of multi-cloud (and it was), 2019 will see the model expand into even newer terrain.
+If 2018 was the year of multi-cloud (and it was), our digital manufacturing predictions of 2019 will see the model expand into even newer terrain.
 Or should we say “older,” as in on-premises components at the edge?
-Manufacturers want cloud scale for Big Data storage, management, and analytics, but many need to retain local control of some hardware, software, and sensitive information.
+Manufacturers want cloud-scale for Big Data storage, management, and analytics, but many need to retain local control of some hardware, software, and sensitive information.
 In some industries, regulations make this mandatory.
 The net is a “best-of-both-worlds” prescription that cloud vendors are scurrying to fill: every major cloud provider has announced the delivery of edge computing functionality during the new year.

 6. Manufacturing Analytics begin to Impact the Business Bottom Line (and it’s about time, if we may say so)